wp-plugins/postman-smtp/readme.txt

 As Google tightens their security, the proper solution is to send your mail with "the most up to date security measures", i.e. SMTPS with OAuth 2.0 authentication.
 As of July 2014, this is [recommended](http://googleonlinesecurity.blogspot.ca/2014/04/new-security-measures-will-affect-older.html) and in some cases, [required](https://support.google.com/accounts/answer/6010255) for sending mail via Gmail.

-Postman is a next-generation SMTP plugin that seemlessly overrides the default WordPress wp_mail() call and provides the OAuth authentication.
+Postman is a next-generation SMTP plugin that seemlessly overrides the default WordPress wp_mail() call (which itself uses phpmailer) and provides the OAuth authentication.
 This means that any other plugins using the default WordPress mailer, such as [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) or the WordPress Lost Password feature, will automatically use this mechanism to send mail.

 Tested on Safari 8 with OS X 10.10 on a RedHat OpenShift installation.
 Requires a Gmail or Google Apps account, and corresponding OAuth Credentials from Google Developer.